ivotron/varsys16/main.md

 multiple applications, i.e. finding a value of `quota` on a target machine that would reproduce the performance observed in a base one.
-The main reason being that fundamental differences between two machines (e.g. CPU features, memory bandwidth, etc.) make it practically impossible to find a single value for `quota` that works for _every_ application.
+The main reason being that fundamental differences between two machines (e.g. CPU and memory bandwidth) make it practically impossible to find a single value for `quota` that works for _every_ application.
 One can tune the quota/period to reproduce results for a particular application, but these values won't work for another application with a different opcode mix.

 # Characterizing Performance Variability

 Quantifying performance variability across hardware platforms entails characterizing the performance of single machines.
-While the hardware and software specification can serve to describe the attributes of a machine, the real performance characteristics can only be obtained by executing programs and capturing metrics at runtime.
+While the hardware and software specification can serve to describe the attributes of a machine, the real performance characteristics can only feasibly[^feasible] be obtained by executing programs and capturing metrics at runtime.
 So the question boils down to which programs should we use to characterize performance?
 Ideally, we would like to have programs that execute the same opcode over and over again so that we could measure their performance at the level of the OS (e.g. the amount of CPU utilization over time).
 Since this is an impractical solution, an alternative is to create synthetic microbenchmarks that get as close as possible to exercising particular features of a system.

+[^feasible]: One can get real performance characteristics by interposing a hardware emulation layer and deterministically associate performance characteristics to each instruction based on specific hardware specs.
+While possible, this is not feasible.

 [`stress-ng`](https://github.com/ColinIanKing/stress-ng) is a tool that is used to "stress test a computer system in various selectable